 The Major factors to consider are the prospects for Brexit and the Fed’s decision to sometime raise US Interest rates.

 “Brexit” is the term given to the Britain’s possible withdrawal from the European Union.
-Riding on the wave of populism, giving the voters the choice Prime Minister, David Cameron locked in a date for the vote – next week!
+Riding on the wave of populism.
+And giving the voters the choice Prime Minister, David Cameron locked in a date for the vote – next week!

 The dangers are significant – populism and perception will make the case to leave very strong, in many voters minds.
 Equally the economic consequences of this are significant, albeit unknown as this is a first.

-Growing up and starting my career in the UK, my perceptions may be a little jaded, but on the surface, what was the EEC (Now EU) has changed immeasurably and Britain has only ever been “half in”.
-The Decision not to be part of the Euro currency for example, reflects Britain’s desire to retain some independence against a backdrop of ever encroaching legislation for the Country, coming from Brussels rather than Westminster.
+Growing up and starting my career in the UK, my perceptions may be a little jaded.
+But on the surface, what was the EEC (Now EU) has changed immeasurably and Britain has only ever been “half in”.
+The Decision not to be part of the Euro currency for example.
+And reflects Britain’s desire to retain some independence against a backdrop of ever-encroaching legislation for the Country.
+Coming from Brussels rather than Westminster.